 2. Engage your sales assistants

 Your sales assistants and customer service representatives are the face of your company, the people your clients have the most contact with.
-They should proactively promote your referral program among satisfied customers or at the point of sale, to encourage participation.
+They should proactively promote your referral program among satisfied customers or at the POS.
 You should train your staff and provide them with marketing materials to set them up for success.
 They should be able to answer all basic questions about how the program works.

-3. Make sure it is easy to join your rewards scheme
+3. Make sure it is easy to join your program

 Besides promoting your referral program, you should make it as easy as possible to participate.
-Ask for the minimum information required in your referral program form, make the website as fast as possible, give hints to guide referrers through the process, and enable plenty of sharing options to choose from.
+Ask for the minimum information required in the referral sharing form, make the website as fast as possible, give hints to guide referrers through the process, and enable plenty of sharing options to choose from.
 The easier it is to participate, the more participants you will have.

 4. Make the rewards appealing

-Most referrals are motivated by the offered incentives, not by a genuine love for your products.
-Customers may love your products but they will not necessarily spread the word about it unless offered an incentive or specifically asked about their recommendations.
+It may be a hard pill to swallow, but most advocates are motivated by the offered incentives, not by a genuine love for your products.
+Customers may love your products but they will not necessarily spread the word about it unless offered an incentive or specifically asked for a recommendation.
 The incentives are an important part of your referral program.
 You should make them appealing to your target audience.
-There is no perfect reward, it all depends on your audience’s preferences.
+There is no perfect reward – it all depends on your audience’s preferences.
 You should research what motivates them most and then offer that as a reward, whether it is free shipping, free products, gift cards, discounts, or cash.
-Depending on your budget, offer the most interesting customer incentive within your capacities for that campaign.

 5. Offer an incentive for referring, not only successful referrals